telehash/telehash.github.io/v3/channels/chat.md

 * **last** - (optional) the last chat message id from the sender, this can be used by the recipient to fetch any missed/historical ones from the sender
 * **roster** - (optional, only sent when the sender has a roster) the hash of the sender's current roster for this chat, if it doesn't match the stored one then fetch it from the originator or sender and look for new participants

-A chat channel can be started by any hashname to a hashname that is the originator or an existing participant, but it can only be started by the originator to invite a new hashname as a participant to an existing chat.
+A chat channel can be opened by any hashname to another hashname that is either the originator or an existing participant, but it can only be initially started by the originator to invite a new hashname as a participant to an existing chat (participants can't invite each other directly).

 ### Permissions / Roster

-The originator may set a default entry in the roster of `"*":"invite"` to indicate that anyone can join and retrieve data for this chat.
+The originator may set a star entry in the roster of `"*":"invite"` to indicate that anyone can join and retrieve data for this chat.

-The default roster entry of `"*":"block"` indicates that only hashnames listed in the roster may join and retrieve data.
+The star entry of `"*":"block"` indicates that only hashnames listed in the roster may join and retrieve data.

-No default "*" entry indicates that it is `public` chat and read-only by default, anyone can retrieve data but only the hashnames listed in the roster can join.
-If the originator makes changes to the roster on a public chat it must re-connect to notify all of the participants of the changes.
+No start entry indicates that it is `visible` chat and read-only by default, anyone can retrieve data but only the hashnames listed in the roster can join.
+If the originator makes changes to the roster on a visible chat it must re-connect to notify all of the participants of the changes.

 Any hashname in the roster can either have the values of "invite", "block", or their actual/known join message id, indicating that they are blocked, allowed to join, or already joined.